blackmann/blackmann.github.io/src/content/blog/2024-in-review.md

 pubDate: 'Jan 6, 2025'
 ---

-If you don't have time to ready all these stories.
+If you don't have time to read all these stories.
 Here's a short version:

 Top year!
 Better than the last.